Clyde Singleton

-Clyde Singleton is an American regular-footed former professional skateboarder, writer, and chef from Jacksonville, Florida.
+Clyde Singleton is an American regular-footed professional skateboarder, writer, and chef from Jacksonville, Florida.

 Skateboarding

 Growing up skating, Singleton was inspired by African-American skaters Rodney Smith, Ron Allen, and Steve Steadham who were starting their own brands at the time.
 Singleton recalls watching Fred Reeves win the NSA Finals, the largest skate contest at the time.
 Singleton watched the emergence of street skating, taking inspiration from many skaters including Ray Barbee, Ron Chatman, and Sal Barbier.
 Singleton met Harold Hunter and Keennan Milton at Eastern Vert Skatepark in North Carolina.